Chevrolet Corvette (C2): 1965

 1965 also added another 350 hp small block engine (Option L79) which used hydraulic rather than solid lifters, a milder camshaft and a modestly redesigned smaller oil pan.
 Otherwise, the 350 hp engine was cosmetically and mechanically identical to the 365 hp engine (Option L76) solid lifter engine.
-The smaller oil pan allowed this high output small block 350hp engine to be ordered with optional Power Steering for the first time amongst the optional stable of higher output small block engines.
+The smaller oil pan allowed this high output small block 350 hp engine to be ordered with optional Power Steering for the first time amongst the optional stable of higher output small block engines.
 Power steering was previously only available with the lower 250 hp and 300 hp engines.

 Four-wheel disc brakes were also introduced in 1965.
 The brakes had a four-piston design with two-piece calipers and cooling fins for the rotors.
 Pads were in frequent contact with the rotors, but the resulting drag was negligible and did not affect fuel economy.
 Further, the light touching kept the rotors clean and did not diminish pad life, which was, in fact, quite high: a projected 57000 mi for the front brakes and about twice that distance for the rear binders.
 Total swept area for the new system was 461 sqin, a notable advance on the 328 sqin of the previous all-drum system.
 Per pending federal regulation, there was also a dual master cylinder with separate fluid reservoirs (only on models with power brakes for 1965) for the front and rear lines.
 Road testers rightly applauded the all-disc brakes.
 Testers found that repeated stops from 100 mph produced no deterioration in braking efficiency, and even the most sudden stops were rock-stable.
 The drum brakes remained available, however, as a $64.50 credit option, but only 316 of the 23,562 Corvettes built that year came with drums.
 A side exhaust system appeared as an option as did a telescopic steering wheel.
-Also available were alloy spinner rims, at US$322 a set.
+Also available were alloy spinner wheels, at US$322 a set.